RAF Valley: Postwar operations

 In September 2017, a project to upgrade the airfield was completed.
 The project involved resurfacing of the runway and link taxiways and the creation of a new section of airside perimeter road.
 New visual aids, aeronautical lighting and signage were installed.
-A hangar was refurbished to accommodate three Jupiter HT1 helicopters which will be used to train pilots from all three British armed services, as part of the UK Military Flying Training System (UKMFTS).
+A hangar was refurbished to accommodate three Jupiter HT.1 helicopters which will be used to train pilots from all three British armed services, as part of the UK Military Flying Training System (UKMFTS).
 On 20 March 2018 a BAE Systems Hawk of the Red Arrows aerobatic team crashed, killing Corporal Jonathan Bayliss, an engineer.
-The pilot, Flight Lieutenant David Stark, survived and was treated in hospital for non-life-threatening injuries.Due to increased demand for RAF and Royal Navy pilots, No. 25 Squadron reformed at Valley on 8 September 2018.
-The squadron operates the Hawk T2 alongside No. 4 Squadron as part of No. 4 Flying Training School.
+The pilot, Flight Lieutenant David Stark, survived and was treated in hospital for non-life-threatening injuries.
+Due to increased demand for RAF and Royal Navy pilots, No. 25 Squadron reformed at Valley on 8 September 2018.
+The squadron operates the Hawk T.2 alongside No. 4 Squadron as part of No. 4 Flying Training School.

-On 28 November 2019, No. 72 Squadron was officially 'stood up' at RAF Valley, flying the Beechcraft Textron Texan T1 aircraft in the basic flying training role.
-The squadron transitioned from Tucano (RAF Linton-on-Ouse) to Texan (RAF Valley) in a major investment by the UK Military Flying Training System.
-The squadron operates a fleet of 10 Texan T1's, meaning that RAF Valley is now home to two-thirds of fast jet training, delivering both basic and advanced courses.
+On 28 November 2019, No. 72 Squadron was officially "stood up" at RAF Valley, flying the Beechcraft Texan T.1 aircraft in the basic flying training role.
+The squadron transitioned from Short Tucano (RAF Linton-on-Ouse) to Texan (RAF Valley) in a major investment by the UK Military Flying Training System.
+The squadron operates a fleet of 10 Texan T.1s, so that RAF Valley is now home to two-thirds of fast jet training, delivering both basic and advanced courses.

-In May 2020, Virginia Crosbie, MP for Ynys Môn and members of Senedd wrote to the Ministry of Defence (MoD) seeking assurance that travel to and from the base was limited to critical journeys during the COVID-19 pandemic.
+In May 2020, Virginia Crosbie, MP for Ynys Môn and members of the Senedd wrote to the Ministry of Defence (MoD) seeking assurance that travel to and from the base was limited to critical journeys during the COVID-19 pandemic.
 The MoD told the Local Democracy Reporting Service that training remained under "constant review".

 On 25 May 2020 a Pilatus PC-12 landed at RAF Valley while the base was closed for maintenance work.
 Initially staff thought it was an emergency landing, but the pilot said he landed there "to go to the beach".
 When told about the lockdown and coronavirus restrictions he was reported to have replied "it was okay, because he had [the virus] two months ago".
 He had flown from Fairoaks Airport and had noticed RAF Valley on Google Earth and decided to land there as Wikipedia said it served civilian traffic.
 He left shortly after landing.
 The Ministry of Defence said that while civilian traffic were allowed at its sites, 24 hours notice is required to make sure it does not impact military activity.
 The incident was reported to the Civil Aviation Authority.